Hi. Looks like you've seen me in and around Redlands Coast.

 - Visit the Koala Land website to find out more about koala conservation across the whole of Australia.

-- Find out about the koala detection dogs, a part of a city-wide koala population assessment.
+- Find out about the koala detection dogs, part of Council's koala population assessment.

 - If you haven't seen our ads, check out all of our bus shelter advertisements.